-Taxes are issue number one for every resident in Woodland Park, Passaic County, and New Jersey.
-With Governor Christie’s cap on property taxes in place, we must run an efficient municipal government to sustain the services our residents expect.
+Taxes are the number one issue number for every resident in Woodland Park.
+With Governor Christie’s cap on property taxes in place, the Woodland Park Mayor and Council continue to run an efficient municipal government to sustain the services our residents expect.
 Every line of the budget is reviewed and evaluated yearly.
 The governing body has and will continue to make informed decisions about what is cut, and what remains.
 Nevertheless, everything is on the table in keeping our property taxes stable.

 The process for crafting the budget is transparent and accountable.
-The Mayor and Council have hosted town hall meeting for members of the public to hear feedback, listen to concerns and develop solutions.
-Additional town hall events will be scheduled so any resident can attend and raise their issues to the governing body.
-Everyone is in this together, and the Democratic Mayor and Council are committed to working with everyone in Woodland Park to come to a consensus on the budget and to control taxes.
+The Mayor and Council have hosted town hall meetings to listen to resident concerns and develop solutions.
+Additional town hall events are scheduled as issues arise residents can attend and raise their issues to the governing body.
+We are all in this together, and the Mayor and Council are committed to working with everyone in Woodland Park to come to a consensus on the budget in order to control taxes.

 McBride Avenue & Browertown Road Zoning & Streetscape Project

-A major objective of the Mayor and Council is to attain grants and begin work on the McBride Avenue and Browerton Road Streetscape project.
+The Mayor and Council are proud to announce the award of a two separate $250,000 grants from the New Jersey Department of Transportation to begin work on the McBride Avenue Streetscape project.
 These improvements to our business corridor are threefold: promote economic vitality, enhance beautification, and create safe pedestrian walkways and parking areas.
-This work effort will bring together all of the stakeholders in Woodland Park – residents, business owners, and government officials – to craft a long-term beautification plan to map out the future of this area.
+This work effort will begin in spring of 2016 and has brought together all of the stakeholders in Woodland Park – residents, business owners, and government officials – to maintain a long-term beautification plan for the future of this area.

-In order to maximize economic productivity in the town, we need to create an atmosphere driven by business owners, not by the government.
-By bringing everyone to the table, we will create an attractive downtown area in our community that will encourage residents from all over the region to make the Woodland Park business district a shopping destination.
+In order to maximize economic productivity in the town, Mayor Keith Kazmark and the Council have championed the need to create an atmosphere driven by business owners, not by the government.
+They are in the process of creating an attractive downtown area in our community which will encourage residents from all over the region to make the Woodland Park business district a shopping destination.